Onboarding Process

 1. Drag and drop a Generate Webflow building block and configure its properties.

-2. Connect the Start building block with the Generate Webflow building block.
+2. Connect the Start building block with the Generate Webflow building block and configure its properties.

 Figure 2: Generate Webflow